 This will give a stretch to your spine and leg muscles making you feel taller and relaxing every muscle in your legs and sciatic area.
 It will relax your body and rejuvenate your mind making you ready for an amazing day ahead.

-If you did get time for more do add the following stretches to your list:- The Sun Salutation or Suryanamaskar; The Chair Pose or Utkattasana; The Triangle Pose or Trikonasana; The Warrior 3 Pose or Veerbhadrasana; The Dancer Pose or Natrajasana; and The Wide Leg Forward Pose or Prasarita Padottanasana.
+If you did get time for more do add the following yoga poses for stress relief to your list:- The Sun Salutation or Suryanamaskar; The Chair Pose or Utkattasana; The Triangle Pose or Trikonasana; The Warrior 3 Pose or Veerbhadrasana; The Dancer Pose or Natrajasana; and The Wide Leg Forward Pose or Prasarita Padottanasana.
 Even if you do not have time for a full-length yoga session in the morning, do try these 5 stretches out.
 It will loosen up all the stiff muscles from your body and make you energetic for the day and help you have the right peace of mind.